Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 If the research hypothesis is confirmed, we think that a high success rate in detecting targeted attack attempts can be achieved with sufficient diverse datasets and model refinement through simulated attacks.
 [Bittensor](https://bittensor.com/) in the Polkadot ecosystem could be a promising candidate for implementing the ML models.

-> **Bug bounty program:A bug bounty program that encourages security researchers to conduct targeted attacks on our system will also learn the model and improve its accuracy while also assisting developers in enhancing the framework's security.
+> **Bug bounty program**: To encourages security researchers in conducting targeted attacks on our system will also learn the model and improve its accuracy while also assisting developers in enhancing the framework's security.

-> ** Potential research lead in the future**: The way the display circuit is configured/tuned can affect the user's cognitive load when reading the display (i.e. time for the brain to process information) changing its behavior to improve our ML model.
+> **Potential research lead in the future**: The way the display circuit is configured/tuned can affect the user's cognitive load when reading the display (i.e. time for the brain to process information) changing its behavior to improve our ML model.
 It is also potentially a new type of behavioral biometric that could discriminate a real human from an ML model used by the attackers.

 ### Potential Guarantee fund backed by reinsurance service